ibrahimbutt/direwolf-arch-rice/README.md

 #### Window Manager

 We will be using [i3](https://i3wm.org/) as our WM.
 It is a dynamic window tiling manager.
 This means, when a window is opened, it takes up the whole desktop.
-When you open another window, the new and exisiting one will be resized to be equal.
+When you open another window, the new and existing one will be resized to be equal.
 This happens each time you open a new window.
-Mathimatically, when two windows are open, each will take one half of screen sapce.
-When a third window is opened, they'll each take one third of screen space and so on.
+Mathematically, when two windows are open, each will take one-half of screen space.
+When a third window is opened, they'll each take one-third of screen space and so on.
 The same applies if they are opened vertically.
 Windows can be resized, arranged in tabs and stacks.
 They can also be floated, meaning you can move and resize windows how you would in Windows and OS X.

 ![Example of i3WM tiling](https://github.com/IbrahimButt/Direwolf-Arch-Rice/blob/master/images/i3wm-example.png)